 The film’s financial success will depend upon good legs and a top performance overseas, where it is rolling out slowly.

 Smurfs cost $110 million to produce, and is the latest entry in the CGI/live-action market.
-The pic received an A- CinemaScore, and A among moviegoers under the age of 18.“This was a unique and fresh concept, and Universal was always committed full-board to the project,” Universal president of domestic distribution Nikki Rocco said.
+The pic received an A- CinemaScore, and A among moviegoers under the age of 18.

 The movie’s financial risk was spread out, with DreamWorks putting up 50% of the budget, and Universal and Relativity each putting up 25%.